itye-msft/Autom8s/README.md

 **Expose as a service**: expose installed helm charts to the internet, via a single IP.

 ### When to use this solution
-* When you need to automate deployments in your cluster.
+* Automating deployments in the cluster.
 * Performing automation tests.
-* When you need to programmatically manage the cluster from your code.
+* Programmatically managing the cluster from the code.

 ## Installation
 Installing autom8s takes 3 steps: